-- Whitelist the following URLs and ports on any security appliance that you use with the Panorama appliance.In addition, if your Panorama appliance uses a proxy server (), or if you use SSL forward proxy with Prisma Access, be sure to whitelist the following URLs and ports on the proxy or proxy server:PanoramaSetupServiceProxy Server
+- Add the following URLs and ports to an allow list on any security appliance that you use with the Panorama appliance that manages Prisma Access.In addition, if your Panorama appliance uses a proxy server (), or if you use SSL forward proxy with Prisma Access, be sure to add the following URLs and ports to an allow list on the proxy or proxy server.PanoramaSetupServiceProxy Server

 - api.gpcloudservice.com (for Prisma Access)